PeterJacksonn/dev/README.md

-# Dev env for setting up a new system / keeping dotfiles up to date
+## Dev env for setting up a new system / keeping dotfiles up to date

-## Has all config hyprland and i3 (PC / laptops)
+### Has all config for hyprland and i3 (PC / laptops)

+### Uses a simple rsync script to keep dotfiles up to date